Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Materials

 According to \citet{paradis1998degree}, some of our chosen scalar adverbs are `maximizers' (e.g., \textit{completely}) which tend to occur with extreme adjectives (e.g., \textit{freezing}) or limit adjectives (e.g., \textit{dead}).
-Some are `scalar' adverbs which combine with more stereotypically scalar adjectives (e.g., \textit{cold}).
+Others typically combine with stereotypically scalar adjectives (e.g., \textit{cold}).
 However, these are tendencies rather than rules \citep{kamoen2011absolutely}.
-Indeed, phrases such as \textit{very dead} or \textit{completely cold} can be perfectly acceptable in some contexts. (e.g., \textit{I can assure you he was very dead} or \textit{By that time he was completely cold}).
+Indeed, phrases such as \textit{very dead} or \textit{completely cold} can be perfectly acceptable in some contexts (e.g., \textit{I can assure you he was very dead}).
 Therefore, we do not restrict our phrases to traditional scalar adjectives and include any occurrences involving the target adverbs.
 Example items and targets can be seen in Table \ref{targetexamples}.
+The dataset features (word lengths and adjective overlap between adverbs) can be found in Table \ref{naturalisticdatasetchar} in the Appendix.

 These items were used as such in an MLM task.
-They also form the basis for the construction of items for adverb-ranking task and an entailment task.
+The same target adverbs are also used in the entailment task, but constructing items with templates rather than using the natural contexts.
+For the adverb ranking task, we combined each target scalar adverb with (the same) 40 common adjectives to try and get an average of generic embeddings: \textit{able, bad, big, black, clear, different, early, easy, economic, federal, free, full, good, hard, high, human, important, international, large, late, little, local, low, military, national, new, old, only, political, possible, public, real, recent, right, small, social, special, strong, white, young}.
+We describe the construction of the entailment items below in \ref{sec:entailment}.